cristivlas/shmy/README.md

 The interpreter works in interactive mode or can consume script files passed in the command line.
 In interactive mode, history and TAB expansion are supported via rustyline.

 ## Cool Features
- - Read and follow WSL symbolic links (currently in cd, cp, ls, and find commands only.
-Experimental)
+ - Support WSL symbolic links.
  - Enforce command result error checking.

 ## Expression Evaluation Random Notes